-The employment tribunal has agreed a process for the consideration of compensation claims between April 2020 and January 2021.
-The basis of claims from claimants is due in April 2020 and the identity and banding of claims proposed by claimants is due in June for non-pecuniary claims and September for pecuniary claims.
-As at 31st March 2020, it is not possible to estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.
+Claimants have lodged claims for compensation.
+Test cases for these claims are due to be heard by the Employment Tribunal in December 2021.
+Claims for financial losses are currently stayed as consideration is given to the HM Treasury consultation response.
+As at 31 March 2021, it is not possible to reliably estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.

 The Chief Constable of West Midlands Police along with other Chief Constables had claims lodged against them in the County Courts.
 These claims are in respect of the Police Regulations 2003 in particular, failure to pay overtime, compensatory leave and other on call allowances to CHIS (Covert Human Intelligence Source) handlers.
-Provision has been made for known claims, however further claims may be received from officers, including those in undercover roles.
+Provision has been made in the Group Accounts for known claims, however further claims may be received from officers, including those in undercover roles.
 These claims are expected to have a financial impact on West Midlands Police, but the level of such impact is unclear at this stage as the number of Claimants is not yet fully realised and the investigation into the likely value of compensation to the Claimants is still ongoing.